Lutherstadt Wittenberg Hauptbahnhof: Infrastructure

 The entrance building designed by Franz Schwechten and opened in 1877 was built on an island between the tracks.
 The tracks are not connected south of the station and the line to Dessau passes under the line to Bitterfeld.
 In the north there is a common field of tracks between the lines and there are also facilities for freight.

 The station building is designed like a basilica so that the entrance building benefits from daylight.
-Schwechten’s design was in the style of the Italian Renaissance.
+Schwechten's design was in the style of the Italian Renaissance.
 After the destruction of the Second World War only the outer walls were intact and the design of the entire interior comes from the post-war period.

 West of the station building is the line from Berlin to Halle with platform tracks 1–4, with track 4 lying next to the station building and tracks 2 and 3 lying next to an island platform.
 The platforms are covered and connected by a tunnel.
-East of the station building is the Roßlau–Falkenberg (Elster) line with platform tracks 5-7, of which only track 6 is currently (2013) used regularly by passenger trains.
+East of the station building is the Roßlau–Falkenberg (Elster) line with platform tracks 5–7, of which only track 6 is currently (2013) used regularly by passenger trains.
 This platforms is not covered and can only be reached by crossing the tracks from platform 5 next to the station building.

 Some two kilometres of the station to the northeast is the former Lutherstadt Wittenberg rail workshop (Bahnbetriebswerk Lutherstadt Wittenberg).

 Train services

 Wittenberg station offers connections to the north to Berlin as well as to the south towards Halle and Leipzig.
 To the west there are regional rail links towards Dessau and from there to Magdeburg and to the east there are connections to Falkenberg (Elster) and from there to Cottbus and Hoyerswerda.
 Intercity-Express and Intercity trains also stop in Wittenberg.
 The historic town centre is about one kilometre away from the station.

-The following services currently call at the station:
+In the 2026 timetable, the following services stop at the station: